Looking to find the solution to one of the common Spotify error code 18 on Windows, then don’t go anywhere. This ultimate guide is only for you.

-- Click the More details option in the bottom left of the window if your Task Manager was opened in compact mode.
-This will open the window and display the essential taps for accessing startup applications.
+- Click the More Details option in the bottom left of the window if your Task Manager was opened in compact mode.
+This will open the window and display the essential tips for accessing startup applications.

 - Keep the default Processes tab selected.
 Identify if any process of Spotify is running.

 - If yes, then select each of them one by one and click on End Process after selecting.

 - After you’ve exited each Spotify process, try installing it again.
 Proceed with the next solutions below if the error code still exists.

 2. Delete the Spotify folder from your AppData folder